vegaprotocol/documentation/docs/releases/overview.md

 ### Fixes

-An issue was found during testing whereby a consensus failure can happen when restaring from a snapshot.
+An issue was found during testing whereby the network could experience a consensus failure when restaring from a snapshot.
 A fix has been introduced so that closed markets subscribed to data sources, when restored from a snapshot, do not cause a consensus failure.
-This was fixed in the following [issue](https://github.com/vegaprotocol/vega/issues/10166)
+This was fixed in the following [issue ↗](https://github.com/vegaprotocol/vega/issues/10166)

 Additionally a validation has been introduced in order to stop an overflow if the order size registered with the position engine is very large.
 This was fixed in the following [issue](https://github.com/vegaprotocol/vega/issues/10177)